bojanb98/code-context/cli/README.md

 ## Overview

 The `code` CLI provides commands to index, search, reindex, and unindex code directories.
 It communicates with a local API server running on `localhost:19531` to perform code indexing and semantic search operations.
+All paths are expanded to the absolute paths.

 ## Installation